 On the contrary, if a student expresses that she doesn’t like being hugged, and I tell her that in order to help her be more comfortable with hugging, she’s going to do a scene with everyone on the team and it will end in a hug, that’s not even therapy, that’s torture.

 We are not trained to understand or deal with traumas and triggers, and it is unsafe for us to push into that territory.
 Even though I love hugs, it’s not my job to make my students love hugs.
 But it is my job to help them understand how a strong organic opening can help them as performers.

 Just because a teacher made me do this, doesn’t mean that it’s okay for me to force my students to do it.

-It’s not easy and we’ll all make mistakes along the way (like the one time I didn’t realize that one of my students was blind and I almost yelled at him for bringing his guide dog to class), but the important thing is that we learn, grow, and do better the next time.
+It’s not easy and we’ll all make mistakes along the way (like the one time I didn’t realize that one of my students was blind and I almost made a joke about him bringing his guide dog to class).
+The important thing is that we learn, grow, and do better the next time.

 Jeff has been an improviser since 2002 and have studied at iO West, ComedySportz, Second City Hollywood, The Groundlings, and UCB LA.
 I'm also one of the producers of the Hollywood Improv Festival.